 In case of any casual leave/sick leave, the summative assessment will not be rescheduled.
 Student will get the summative assessment task sheet.
 Student can choose to attempt the task from home and get the feedback from the respective teacher.
 Student will not get achievement level and marked as “Absent” for this assessment.

 To prepare students for final e-assessment, Term assessments will be organized twice in a year (Term 1 in October and Term 2 in April).

 Term 1 exam

 The syllabus covered before term 1 exam will be covered in the Term 1 examinations.
 The students are expected to prepare for the curriculum that is covered before the exam.
-The syllabus will be posted on blog well in advance for the reference.
+The syllabus will be posted on the blog well in advance for the reference.

 Level of each criterion from each component will be added to calculate the Suggestive grade for the year.

 The syllabus of the whole year will be covered in the final examinations at the end of the year.
 The students are expected to prepare for the curriculum that is covered in both the terms.
 Unit Summative assessment achievement levels will be considered while giving professional judgment of all the units done in a year will be considered in term 2.